IamArav2012/SegPlay/docs/introduction.md

 - [References](#references)

 ## Overview
-This document aims to explain the base model which implements a **U-ViT** (U-Shaped Vision Transformer) for accurate segmentation of the lungs in Chest X-ray images.
-This model aims to assist in the diagnosis of diseases and other abnormalities in the pulmonary domain. **As detailed in the ```README```, this model serves as a baseline; experiments and customization are highly encouraged.
+This document aims to explain the base model which implements a **U-ViT** (U-Shaped Vision Transformer) for accurate segmentation of the lungs in Chest X-ray images. **As detailed in the ```README```, this model serves as a baseline; experiments and customization are highly encouraged.
 For additional guidance, see [```EXPERIMENTS.md```](https://github.com/IamArav2012/SegPlay/blob/main/docs/EXPERIMENTS.md)**.
 This implementation replicates a popular educational project among learners and is done only for educational and documentation purposes.

 ## Motivation
 The base model was created for educational purposes and is open-source for anyone to contribute.
 The U-ViT technology used in this model is still relatively new, first developed by [Wang, Z., Cun, X., Bao, J., Zhou, W., Liu, J., & Li, H. (2022)](https://openaccess.thecvf.com/content/CVPR2022/papers/Wang_Uformer_A_General_U-Shaped_Transformer_for_Image_Restoration_CVPR_2022_paper.pdf). *This project was motivated by the lack of easy-to-use resources for safely experimenting with different architectural designs, particularly during the early stages of computer vision research.* ***This project aims to provide real-world value to beginners by moving beyond introductory experimentation with datasets like MNIST.*** **For this reason, the functions and classes in this package are written to emphasize clarity and modularity.
 Moreover, the augmentation pipeline structure and Keras serialization have been proactively handled.**

-## Dataset
+## Datasets
 Two datasets were used to train this model:
 - Oxford_IIT Pet Dataset
 - Integrated Lung Segmentation Dataset (Darwin, Montgomery, and Shenzhen)